The account of General Braddock’s expedition to Fort Duquesne in 1755:

 The reverse did not apply.
 Once Fort Duquesne was taken, Fort Niagara would still have to be attacked.

-Simple French withdrawal from Fort Duquesne was not enough.
-The road of some 100 miles along Nemacolin’s Path still had to be built for the Ohio Company, to realise the value of its speculative land grant at the Ohio Forks.
+However, simple French withdrawal from Fort Duquesne was not enough for the Viriginia interest.
+This required that the army build the road of some 80 miles along Nemacolin’s Path, to enable the Ohio Company to realise the value of its speculative land grant at the Ohio Forks.

-It must be that the Duke of Cumberland understood fully that the expedition he was planning was unnecessary and served only ‘special interests’.
+It is the thesis of this site that the Duke of Cumberland understood fully that the form of the expedition made little sense and served only special interests.

 Cumberland probably had little or no concern with the interests of the Ohio Company itself.
-He did have concern with the interests of his close friend and confederate the 2nd Earl of Albemarle and his family.
+He did have concern with the interests of his close friend and confederate Lord Albemarle and his family.